Electrical Audio MS Matrix

 If a limiter with fast attack and slow release is used on the side signal, the gradual widening of the stereo image on long-decaying sounds (piano, ambient acoustic instruments, drums and cymbals, etc.) can be achieved.
 This is a unique effect, and difficult to achieve in any other way.

-The Mid-Side Matrix Decoder has approximately 7dB of total gain available, and in certain situations can allow the microphones to be used as input sources without pre-amplification.
+The Mid-Side Matrix Decoder has approximately 7dB of total gain available, and in certain situations can allow the microphones to be used as input sources without mic pre-amplification.
 For example, the outputs of an AKG C24 stereo microphone, or any similar active (powered) microphone, can be patched directly into the Mid and Side inputs.
 In front of loud sounds (drum kit, for example), the gain of the Mid-Side Matrix Decoder can be enough for proper recording levels.
 This method avoids several potential noise and fault sources.
-The input impedance of the Mid-Side Matrix Decoder is 50k Ohms, and should not affect any normal microphone output (nominal output impedance of 500 Ohms or less).
+The input impedance of the Mid-Side Matrix Decoder is 50k Ohms, and should not negatively affect any normal microphone output (nominal output impedance of 500 Ohms or less).